mbr84/heroku-resque-pool/README.md

 It further includes patches from the gem [resque-heroku-signals](https://github.com/iloveitaly/resque-heroku-signals), which account for Heroku's practice of sending a SIGTERM to both parent *and* child processes.

-To use, set the environment variables RESQUE_PRE_SHUTDOWN_TIMEOUT, RESQUE_TERM_TIMEOUT, INTERVAL to the desired values, and TERM_CHILD=1.
+To use, set the environment variables RESQUE_PRE_SHUTDOWN_TIMEOUT, RESQUE_TERM_TIMEOUT, and INTERVAL to the desired values; and set TERM_CHILD to 1.